 If you only want to take the operational layers offline you can programmatically exclude the basemap.
 To do this set the includeBasemap property to false.
 In this case the AGSDownloadPreplannedOfflineMapJob will not download layers included as part of the map's basemap.
 This task will not use the local tile package, even if you have specified one.

-If the web map author has specified that scheduled updates will be generated for all feature services in the map then the updateMode on the DownloadPreplannedOfflineMapParameters will be set to PreplannedUpdateModeDownloadScheduledUpdates.
+If the web map author has specified that scheduled updates will be generated for all feature services in the map (discussed in Define updates, then the updateMode on the DownloadPreplannedOfflineMapParameters will be set to PreplannedUpdateModeDownloadScheduledUpdates.
 This means that the geodatabases will be read-only and can only receive updates via the scheduled update files.

 Instead of obtaining the default set of AGSDownloadPreplannedOfflineMapParameters you could construct them manually.
-The author of the web map can recommended how data is downloaded to offline devices, and subsequently synchronized, by adjusting the map's advanced offline settings.
+The author of the web map can recommended how data is downloaded to offline devices, and subsequently synchronized, by adjusting the map's advanced offline settings (discussed in Take web maps offline).
 You can access these advanced settings from the map's OfflineSettings.
 They include:

 - working with feature attachments